-The minimum requirements for the MS degree under Plan B are 27 semester hours of course work (with at least 18 semester hours of course work at the 400 level or higher) and a major project (3 credits) with report that is evaluated by the student's mentorship/advisory committee).
+The minimum requirements for the MS degree under Plan B are 30 semester hours of course work (with at least 18 semester hours of course work at the 400 level or higher) and a written comprehensive examination or major project with report that is evaluated by the student's mentorship/advisory committee).
 The coursework must include Introduction to Health Informatics (MPHP 532/HSMC 432), Foundations of Computing in Biomedical and Health Informatics, and Statistics I (PQHS 431).
 The student's course plan must be approved by the program steering committee and include appropriate set of course distribution covering the three focus areas of biomedical and health, computation and system design, and data analytics.